Curricular Practical Training (CPT)

 - CPT is only approved for the duration of the class

-- A new authorization is required each session/semester
+- A new authorization is required each semester

 - Students cannot begin working until AFTER they have received CPT approval from ISC Advisor

-- Continue to maintain full time enrollment, unless approved for reduced course load
+- Continue to maintain full time enrollment unless approved for a Reduced Course Load

 - Report any changes in name, address, employer and loss of employment to ISC within 10 days of any change